lwojcik/github-action-feed-to-social-media/README.md

 The Action was tested and confirmed to work against free tier of Twitter API v2 in June 2023.

 - `twitterEnable` - enables / disables posting to Twitter.
 Default: `false`
+- `twitterPostFormat` - custom Twitter post format.
+Optional.
+If used, it overrides `customPostFormat` setting
 - `twitterApiKey` - Twitter API key
 - `twitterApiKeySecret` - Twitter API key secret
 - `twiiterAccessToken` - Twitter access token for your app